danzeeeman/ofxMH871/README.md

   1. Initialize - IN;
   2. Pen Up command - PU
   2. Pen Down command - PD
-  3. Pen Absolute - PAX,Y
+  3. Pen Absolute to an X,Y point - PAX,Y

 ## HOW TO SETUP